 The Connection Assistant provides step-by-step instructions to help you set up and use a device over the ADB connection.

-To start the assistant, choose Tools > Connection Assistant.
+To start the assistant, choose Tools > Troubleshoot Device Connections.

 The Connection Assistant provides instructions, in-context controls, and a list of connected devices in a series of pages in the Assistant panel.
 Use the Next and Previous buttons at the bottom of the Assistant panel to work through the pages as needed: